sergeypevniy/cv/README.md

 <br>

 ## Summary
-Java Software Engineer having 6 years of experience in IT industry.
-Worked on multiple projects in financial, cryptocurrency and copyright domains.
+QA Engineer (automation and manual testing) with more than 6 years of cross-cutting experience in testing and software development.
+Worked on multiple projects in financial, cryptocurrency, and copyright domains.
 Able to work independently and as a team member in a dynamic software development environment.
 Has deep knowledge of the object-oriented paradigm.
-Highly interested in developing WEB applications for various purposes.
 Participated in the project development using Spring Framework.
 Has strong analytical and leadership skills.

 ## Skills
 **Have hands-on experience**<br>